Beliavsky/Fortran-code-on-GitHub/README.md

 [minuit](https://github.com/ramos/minuit): Fortran 77 library for function minimization and error Analysis by F. James

+[nlopt-wrap](https://github.com/awvwgk/nlopt-wrap): Fortran bindings for the NLopt library, by awvwgk.
+While the NLopt library supports Fortran by using implicit interface calling conventions, those are not type-safe.

 [nonlin](https://github.com/jchristopherson/nonlin): solves systems of nonlinear equations, by jchristopherson

 [osqp-fortran](https://github.com/osqp/osqp-fortran): Fortran wrapper for OSQP: the Operator Splitting QP Solver